 The Transportation Improvement Program is a document that lists transportation projects that are anticipated to be funded in various phases during a 4 year period.
-The projects listed in the TIP are selected from the approved Huntsville Area Transportation Study - MPO's Metropolitan Transportation Plan, with the exception of certain level of effort projects and yearly transit program grant allocations.
+The projects listed in the TIP are selected from the approved Huntsville Area Transportation Study - MPO's Metropolitan Transportation Plan, with the exception of certain level of effort (projects of lesser significance) projects and yearly transit program grant allocations.
 The TIP is considered the short-range plan of the MPO.
 The TIP breaks down transportation projects into phases such as preliminary engineering, right of way, utility relocation, and construction; and assigns a beginning year for each phase.
 The TIP essentially is the schedule of various phases of transportation projects for implementation.
 The public is given several opportunities to provide input on the draft TIP before its adoption by the MPO.
 Additionally, after adoption of the draft and final TIP documents, the plan may be amended to add and/or move certain projects.
 Prior to any of these events, the documents and/or its amendments will be available for public review and comment.
 Draft TIPs and amendments to the documents are discussed and voted on at MPO committee meetings.
 All meetings of the MPO committees are advertised via media release, legal ad, and/or other methods at least 2 weeks in advance of the MPO Citizens Advisory Committee meeting.
-Non-committee members in attendance may participate in discussions pertaining to the document.
-Copies of the draft Transportation Improvement Program will be available at the City of Huntsville Planning Division office, Madison County Courthouse public information desk, City of Madison Mayor's office, Town of Triana Mayor's office, and Town of Owens Cross Roads Mayor's office.
-Routine amendments to the document will be available on the MPO's website and advertised through available means as part of the MPO meeting announcements.
-The plans will also be made available on the MPO's website.
-The public review and request for comments for draft, final, and amendments to the TIP is 2 weeks prior to a scheduled MPO meeting.
+Noncommittee members in attendance may participate in discussions pertaining to the document.
+Copies of the draft Transportation Improvement Program will be available at the City of Huntsville Planning Division office and the Huntsville-Madison County Public Library Main Branch.
+MPO member jurisdictions will be provided with a flyer advertising the opportunity for public input in each jurisdiction's City Hall.
+If citizens request to review a hard copy of the plan, the MPO staff will make every effort to accommodate their request.
+The documents will also be available on the MPO's website.
+Links to the documents for review on the MPO website will be shared via social media such as Facebook and Twitter.